-This appliance is also fitted with a preheated tertiary air system which burns otherwise uncombusted gases in the products of combustion thereby improving efficiency, increasing heat output and decreasing unwanted atmospheric emissions.
+This preheated tertiary air burns off uncombusted gases in the products of combustion thereby improving efficiency, increasing heat output and decreasing unwanted atmospheric emissions.
 At certain stages of burning you will notice "jets" of flame emerging near the air holes to the rear of the firebox.
+It is recommended you keep this fully open for the